siyelo/dna/_docs/how-to-copy.md

 ---
 layout: page
-title: "How to clone the Siyelo DNA"
+title: How to clone the Siyelo DNA
 prev_section: brand-building.html
 next_section:
 ---